 Places To Stay In Heraklion Area View all places to stay »

-Gouves is actually 2 places for the price of 1.
-Built into the side of Mount Ederi is the old village of Pano Gouves, with its whitewashed houses and churches.
+When you go to Gouves, you actually get two places for the price of one.
+The old village of Pano Gouves, with its whitewashed houses and churches, is built into the side of Mount Ederi.
 Then, at the bottom of the hill, there’s the seaside town of Kato Gouves, where you’ll find the bars, restaurants and hotels.
 It’s all just 25 minutes from Crete’s capital Heraklion, and 15 minutes from the island’s biggest resort, Hersonissos.

 With a name that translates to ‘huge sand’, it’s no wonder Amoudara’s main draw is its beach.
 This caramel-coloured stretch unravels as far as the eye can see.
 Bars are dotted all the way along it, so you’ll never have far to go for an ice-cold drink.
 And when it comes to watersports, you’ve got everything from body-boarding to snorkelling.